Animations serve to animate a changes to dynamically-defined styling properties.

 - Rounded Corners

-Animations will be applied only to changes in the designated styling component.
+Animations will be applied only to changes that impact in the designated styling component.
 For example, a Web Control that has only been assigned a Dimension Transition Type will only animate changes to the Web Control's size, and not, say, the Web Control's color.

 A single Web Control might be associated with multiple animations of different Transition Types.